With oil past peak, Shell vows to eliminate carbon by 2050 | Headlines

 With oil past peak, Shell vows to eliminate carbon by 2050

-Energy giant Royal Dutch Shell vowed to eliminate net carbon emissions by 2050, accelerating previous targets, as oil production was set to slowly decline from its 2019 peak.
+Energy giant Royal Dutch Shell vowed to eliminate net carbon emissions by 2050, raising its ambition from previous targets, as oil output was set to decline from its 2019 peak.
 The Anglo-Dutch company is in the midst of its largest overhaul yet as it prepares to expand its renewables and low-carbon business in the face of growing investor pressure on the oil and gas sector to battle climate change.

-Total spending is expected to remain within a range of $19 to $22 billion per year.
+Shell last year laid out a plan to reach net zero by 2050, in line with the Paris climate agreement and European Union ambitions, but it said the goal depended on its customers.
+In a strategy update on Thursday, Shell outlined plans focused on rapid growth of its low-carbon businesses, including biofuels and hydrogen, although spending will stay tilted towards oil and gas in the near future.

 "We will use our established strengths to build on our competitive portfolio as we make the transition," CEO Ben van Beurden said in a statement.
+Investors welcomed the upgraded targets.

-NET-ZERO EMISSION Shell, which said its greenhouse gas emissions peaked in 2019, accelerated its plans to reduce carbon emissions.
+NET-ZERO EMISSIONS Shell, which said its greenhouse gas emissions peaked in 2018, accelerated its plans to reduce carbon emissions.

 Intensity levels represent emissions per unit of energy produced, technically allowing higher production.
 Most European energy majors have set some kind of net-zero carbon target by 2050.

-Shell's ambition differs from BP's in that it also covers the emissions from the end-use of products other companies have produced but which Shell sells to customers.
-Shell's total carbon emissions, which include its own production of oil and gas as well as sales of products to customers, peaked in 2018 at 1.7 gigatonnes.
+Shell's ambition differs from BP's in that it covers the emissions from the end-use of products other companies have produced but which Shell sells to customers.
+Shell's total carbon emissions, which include its own production as well as sales of products to customers, peaked in 2018 at 1.7 gigatonnes.
 Shell is the world's largest oil and gas trader.

 Oil production is expected to gradually be reduced by 1% to 2% each year from a 2019 peak of around 1.8 million barrels per day, including divestments of oilfields and the natural decline of fields.
 But it will rely on revenue from its oil and gas division to pay for shareholder returns and the transition.